robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

       friendly_name: Last added file
       value_template: "{{states.camera.dummy.attributes.file_path}}"
 ```

-I use an automation triggered by the state change of the template sensor to trigger the `image_processing.scan` service which sends the new image for classification by Classificationbox:
+I now use an automation to trigger the `image_processing.scan` service which sends the new image for classification by Classificationbox, and this automion triggered by the state change of the template sensor to:

 ```yaml
 - id: '1527837198169'